TimPaterson/FixDebugInfo-GCC-ARM/README.md

 `FixDebugInfo file.elf /d >file.txt`
 ### Program Notes
-This program is written in C# and requires the .NET framework.
-It might work only on Windows 10.
+This program is written in C# and requires .NET 9.0.

-To keep it simple, the program makes the assumption that the line number information for all compilation units is contiguous.
-This is not guaranteed but happens to be true, at least for GCC 9.3.1.
+The orignal version of this program modified the `.elf` file in place, and was unsuccessful if that wouldn't work.
+The program now fully rewrites the `.elf` file and no longer fails.

+Compilers since GCC 9.3.1 seem to have further changed details of their debugging information.
+Even after running FixDebugInfo, Microchip Studio doesn't like it.
 ### Example
 Here is snippet of code that demonstrates the problem and solution.
 First, here is the listing file produced by objdump of GCC 9.3.1 code: